 - Chief Executive Officer

 Different titles can be used to describe the same segment.
-Without normalization and standardization, these prospects may end up in different buckets.
-That makes analysis difficult.
+Without normalization and standardization, these prospects may end up in different buckets, making analysis difficult.

 3. Improve Lead Scoring & Routing

-Lead scoring is the process of assigning a value to specific leads or accounts in your CRM (like HubSpot or Salesforce) so that you can effectively prioritize the best opportunities.
+Lead scoring is the process of assigning a value to specific leads or accounts in your CRM so that you can effectively prioritize the best opportunities.
 Effective lead scoring relies on high-quality data to actively segment those prospects.
-Using our previous example — a B2B might assign scores to leads using their job title as one of the variables.
-A CEO might be “more valuable” than a Marketing Manager as a lead.
+Using our previous example—a B2B might assign scores to leads using their job title as one of the variables.
+A CEO might be more valuable than a Marketing Manager as a lead, and the higher score allows your sales teams to prioritize those leads.

-Well, without standardized and normalized data for the job title, many of your prospects will receive inaccurate scores.
+Well, without normalized data for the job title, many of your prospects will receive inaccurate scores.
 This is extended to all fields that are used in the lead scoring process.
+A lack of normalization across an entire database potentially means that every lead is inaccurately scored.

 4. Inject More Data into Marketing Automation

-In order for your marketing team to advance personalization within your marketing campaigns, they need to have faith in the data they are using.
-If they can’t realistically inject first names into a marketing campaign without a bunch of “JAMES,” “JAmes,” or other common errors in the data being delivered to the customers, they simply aren’t going to use it.
+For your marketing team to advance personalization within your marketing campaigns, they need to have faith in the data they are using.
+If they can’t realistically inject first names into a marketing campaign without a bunch of “JANE,” “jane,” or other common errors in the data being delivered to the customers, they simply aren’t going to use it.

 It does more harm than good to send personalized messages using low-quality, non-normalized data.